maalvarezl/MLAI/README.md

 * Simon Rogers and Mark Girolami, A First Course in Machine Learning, Chapman and Hall/CRC Press, 2nd Edition, 2016.

+* John D Kelleher, Brian MacNamee and Aoife D'arcy, Fundamentals of Machine Learning for Predictive Data Analytics: Algorithms, Worked Examples, and Case Studies, The MIT Press, 2015.

 #### Intermediate and advanced levels

 * Christopher Bishop, Pattern Recognition and Machine Learning, Springer-Verlag, 2006.